 Known Endocannabinoids and their Mechanisms

-Anandamide and 2-arachidonoylglycerol (2-AG), the body’s two most well-known endogenous cannabinoids, seek out both CB1 and CB2 receptors.
+Anandamide and 2-arachidonoylglycerol (2-AG), the body's two most well-known endocannabinoid neurotransmitters, seek out both CB1 and CB2 receptors.
 They also activate TRPV and several other receptor proteins.
 2-Arachidonyl glyceryl ether (2-AGE), commonly known as Noladin ether, also binds to both CB1 and CB2, as well as the TRPV protein channel TRPV1.
 N-arachidonoyl dopamine (NADA) acts primarily on the CB1 receptor, but also activates TRPV1.
-O-arachidonoyl-ethanolamine (OAE) binds to both CB1 and CB2 receptors, but is only a partial agonist of CB1, meaning it’s potential to activate a response is limited compared with a full agonist.
+O-arachidonoyl-ethanolamine (OAE) binds to both CB1 and CB2 receptors, but is only a partial agonist of CB1, meaning it's potential to activate a response is limited compared with a full agonist.

+Given its complexity, there is more than one endocannabinoid system function.
+In fact, this system is involved in numerous bodily functions and contributes to your body's ability to maintain homeostasis.
 Every function in our bodies requires a specific balance of factors to perform at maximum capacity.
-When this balance is achieved, it’s called homeostasis.
+When this balance is achieved, it's called homeostasis.
 Endocannabinoids are the messenger molecules that are critically involved in this internal regulatory response.
 Pain, stress, appetite, energy metabolism, cardiovascular function, reward and motivation, reproduction, and sleep are just a few of the functions that endocannabinoids can target by activating cannabinoid receptors.

 Pain and Inflammation